 Name OID Description dot1qTpFdb Port .1.3.6.1.2.1.17.7.
 Either the value 0, or the port number of the port on which a frame having a source address equal to the value of the corresponding instance of dot1qTpFdbAddress has been seen.
 A value of 0 indicates that the port number has not been learned but that the device does have some forwarding/filtering information about this address (e.g., in the dot1qStaticUnicastTable).
 Implementors are encouraged to assign the port value to this object whenever it is learned, even for addresses for which the corresponding value of dot1qTpFdbStatus is not learned(3). dot1qTpFdb Status .1.3.6.1.2.1.17.7.
 The status of this entry.
 The meanings of the values are: other(1): none of the following.
 This may include the case where some other MIB object (not the corresponding instance of dot1qTpFdbPort, nor an entry in the dot1qStaticUnicastTable) is being used to determine if and how frames addressed to the value of the corresponding instance of dot1qTpFdbAddress are being forwarded. invalid(2): this entry is no longer valid (e.g., it was learned but has since aged out), but has not yet been flushed from the table. learned(3): the value of the corresponding instance of dot1qTpFdbPort was learned and is being used. self(4): the value of the corresponding instance of dot1qTpFdbAddress represents one of the device's addresses.
-The corresponding instance of dot1qTpFdbPort indicates which of the device's ports has this address. mgmt(5): the value of the corresponding instance of dot1qTpFdbAddress is also the value of an existing instance of dot1qTpFdbAddress.
+The corresponding instance of dot1qTpFdbAddress is also the value of an existing instance of dot1qTpFdbAddress is also the value of an existing instance of dot1qTpFdbAddress.